 They might come to our website for advice following an internet search, or recommendation from a friend.
 If the person is uncomfortable talking about their problem on the phone, they might search for a way to chat to one of our advisers online.
 Getting advice through our web chat service was only possible if a pop-up appeared on one of the pages in the advice section of our website.
 This made it difficult for users to find this service – even though it was an option.

 We proposed that a new ‘Get help’ page could act as one clear, unified entry point for people trying to access any of our services.

 This would make it possible for us to:

 - create a clear path for any advice journey, with the ability to introduce and test different advice options and evaluate their impact

-- allow users to make a choice based on their own preference on how to access help provide clear alternatives to users if they are not able to access one of our services
+- allow users to make a choice based on their own preference on how to access help, and give clear alternatives to users if they are not able to access one of our services

 - for example, encouraging users to call the helpline if they don’t have face-to-face services available in their local area

 Since we created and published the new ‘Get help’ page, it has become the second-most-visited page of our website – after our homepage.
 Almost 90% of all web chats are started through this page, with the remaining 10% prompted (via pop-up) by our expert housing advisers on specific pages.